Apply For Board Certification

 So, what is a Board Certified lawyer?
 It is a lawyer who has demonstrated through their experience and knowledge their competency in defending those charged with drunk driving crimes.
 It is an attorney that dedicates over 50% of their practice to DUI Defense and has dedicated the time to put his/her’s knowledge to the test by passing a written examination as well as writing and defending a brief to a mock appellate court.

-In order to be Board Certified, an applicant must satisfy certain minimum practice requirements and pass both written and oral examinations testing his or her knowledge of substantive and procedural law in this field.
+In order to be Board Certified, an applicant must satisfy certain minimum practice requirements and pass both written and oral examinations testing his or her knowledge of substantive and procedural law in the defense of those charged with drunk driving offenses.
 Specifically, the examination focuses on scientific issues, the NHTSA guidelines on field sobriety tests and drug recognition tests, as well as other legal and ethical issues applicable to the defense of drunk driving cases.
 See Preparing for the Exam.

 The National College for DUI Defense, Inc. does not directly or indirectly discriminate against any applicant for reasons that include, but are not limited to race, color, actual or perceived gender, gender identity and expression, age, religion, disability, national or ethnic origin, ancestry, marital status, sexual orientation, parental status, military discharge status, or income status.

 Thank you for your interest in the Certification Program.